-The World Surf League sees the best men and women from around the globe compete for the title of World Champion, and based on the early results this year’s action kicks off in early April with a trip to the Gold Coast.
+The World Surf League sees the best men and women from around the globe compete for the title of World Champion, and based on the early results this year’s competition promises to be must see TV.

 Both the men’s and women’s Championship Tours consist of the top 22 surfers from last year, the ten best from the previous years’ Qualifying Series Rankings who haven’t already qualified, and two wildcards.
 With so much talent on display it makes for compelling viewing, and you can catch all the action when streaming the WSL live to a mobile device.

 2020 World Surf League TV Preview

 Where: See location listing below

 Heading into 2020, Medina is the favourite to regain his title, but he has plenty of competition nipping at his heels.
 Perhaps most notable among them is John John Florence, who, after winning in both 2016 and 2017 had an injury-riddled campaign last year.
 Medina’s countryman Filipe Toledo, at 23-years-old, appears primed to win his first career title and will be a major threat, as will Wilson and Champion Italo Ferreira.
 For the women, it’s Gilmore who looks the most likely – at 31 years of age, she’s shown no signs of slowing down – while countrywoman Tyler Wright will also bear the hopes of the nation.
 Those two aside, the most probable competitors include American trio Carissa Moore, Lakey Peterson and Courtney Conlogue, while 17-year-old prodigy Caroline Marks will also look to make her presence on tour felt, and you won’t have to miss a key moment when mobile streaming the WSL should you have to be out and about.